imaNNeo/fl_chart/CONTRIBUTING.md

 Congratulations!
 Your code meets all of our guidelines :100:.
 Now you have to submit a pull request (or PR for short) to us.
 These are the steps you should follow when creating a PR:

-- Make sure you select `dev` branch as your target branch.

 - Make a descriptive title that summarizes what changes were in the PR.

 - Mention the issues that you are fixing (if doesn't exist, try to make one and explain the issue clearly)